planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 > -   **Failure:** Restore only one point of Mettle.
 > -   **Twists:** *Delay, reveal secret, offend ally, draw more foes, etc.*

-If a gracious ally who passed Initiative to them has a higher Nature than the rallier's Motive, the Rallying character may Check on that instead.
+If a gracious ally who passed Initiative to them has a higher NATURE than the rallier's MOTIVE, the Rallying character may Check on that instead.
 Play it up as words of encouragement.

 A successful Rally also clears the effects of a Rattle, below:

 ### Rattle

 Taunting, threatening, trash-talking, and demoralizing an enemy.
 This Action is only effective if the target can understand the onslaught of indignity hurled at them.
-Rattle is a Check of Nature vs. current Mettle, but a spiteful, authoritative, or comedic Concept can do.
+Rattle is a Check of NATURE vs. current Mettle, but a spiteful, authoritative, or comedic CONCEPT can do.
 This afflicts them with self-doubt and raises the Difficulty of their Rallies.
 A thoroughly rattled foe is inclined to surrender or flee.

-**Check:** Nature vs. current Mettle
+**Check:** NATURE vs. current Mettle

 {: .outcomes }